Facial recognition till software

 How the transaction process works

-Security of Facial Recognition
+Security of facial recognition

 Biometrics, in this case, provides a unique identifier for the person present at the checkout.
 The unique identifier is created by processing the biometric capture through a mathematical algorithm, generating a unique number.
 Only this number is stored; the captured image is not retained.
 This data is encrypted using AES 256 (similar to encryption used by your online banking) and cannot be reversed to produce an image of the biometric, ensuring the highest level of security and compliance.